 The youngest Lannister brother is most often cited by male business leaders.
 When we first meet Tyrion he cares only about drinking and womanizing - against the will of his political and powerful family - but by Season 8 he is undoubtedly one of the most headstrong, fair and intelligent leaders, relied upon by so many important characters in the series.
 As Tom Blomfield, CEO of Monzo Bank, surmises, he uses his wit and intellect to survive in a world of regicidal maniacs, fire-breathing dragons and the undead - who wouldn't want those skills to survive in the workplace!

 Someone with an unwavering determination to do the right thing.
 An incredibly loyal individual, who sticks to their morals and goes against the odds of what is expected from them.

 It is back in Season 2 that Brienne makes a pledge to Catelyn Stark that she will return her daughters Sansa and Arya to Winterfell safely and protect them.
-It is her determination to carry out this promise and to do the right thing that defines her character throughout the series, and earns her the most mentions by women business leaders.
-Although not a main 'leader' in the show, Brienne is undoubtedly someone who leaders could take a few tips from!
+It is her determination to carry out this promise and to do the right thing that defines her character throughout the series and earns her the most mentions by women business leaders.
+Although not a main 'leader' in the show, Brienne is undoubtedly someone from whom leaders could take a few tips!
 An excellent fighter and feared in the field by men, she is someone who goes against the grain - a valuable trait in the workplace in generating new, innovative ideas - and we can all agree that the moment of her knighthood in Season 8 was truly deserved and a long time coming.